Braniff International Airways: Deregulation and global expansion

 For the first time in history beginning in 1979, the cost of fuel exceeded the cost of labor, which had been the airline industry's largest expense.
-Braniff's fuel costs rose from nearly US$200 million to US$400 million during 1979 and in spite of this huge increase in costs, the company still managed to implement service to multiple domestic destinations and expand across the Atlantic and Pacific and endure the airline coupon sales gimmicks used by passengers during the fourth quarter of 1979, which caused Braniff to lose 5 percentage points of load factor during the fourth quarter, and still only report a moderate loss of US$39 million.
-Had Braniff's fuel increased in 1977 by 94-percent the company would have reported a loss of nearly US$100 million, which would have been catastrophic for any airline.
+Braniff's fuel costs rose from nearly US$200 million to US$400 million during 1979 and in spite of this huge increase in costs, the company still managed to implement service to multiple domestic destinations and expand across the Atlantic and Pacific and endure the airline coupon sales gimmicks used by passengers during the fourth quarter of 1979, which caused Braniff to lose five percentage points of load factor during the fourth quarter, and still only report a moderate loss of US$39 million, in comparison to Braniff's size.
+Had Braniff's fuel increased in 1977 by 94%, the company would have reported a loss of nearly US$100 million, which would have been catastrophic for any airline.

-In late 1978 Braniff moved to a sprawling new headquarters, Braniff Place, just inside the western grounds of the airport.
+In late 1978, Braniff moved to a sprawling new headquarters, Braniff Place, just inside the western grounds of the airport.
 The beautiful employee playground/administration/training facility was the first of its kind and was later used as the model for Google and Apple headquarters design.
-Braniff's decreasing load factors combined with record-breaking fuel cost escalations, unfair and unbridled competition, unprecedented interest rates, and a national recession (the worst since the Great Depression of 1929), produced massive financial shortfalls especially in 1980, which was caused by the severe recession that was affecting travel globally.
+Braniff's decreasing load factors combined with record-breaking fuel cost escalations, unfair and unbridled competition, unprecedented interest rates, and a national recession (the worst since the Great Depression of 1929), produced massive financial shortfalls, especially in 1980, which was caused by the severe recession that was affecting travel globally.

 Harding Lawrence elected to retire in December 1980, effective January 7, 1981, after nearly 16 years (1965–1981) of service to the company.
-Dubbed, the last airline maverick, Lawrence oversaw the carrier's rise from a $100 million a year in revenue company to more than $1.4 billion a year in revenue at his retirement.
+Dubbed the last airline maverick, Lawrence oversaw the carrier's rise from $100 million a year in revenue to more than $1.4 billion a year in revenue at his retirement.

-By 1981, all 747 service to Asia and Europe with the exception of nonstop flights between Dallas/Fort Worth and London had been discontinued although Braniff continued to operate 747s on international service to Bogotá, Buenos Aires and Santiago in South America as well as on domestic flights between Dallas/Fort Worth and Honolulu.
+By 1981, all 747 service to Asia and Europe with the exception of nonstop flights between Dallas/Fort Worth and London had been discontinued, although Braniff continued to operate 747s on international service to Bogotá, Buenos Aires, and Santiago in South America, as well as on domestic flights between Dallas/Fort Worth and Honolulu.